uphop/text-sentiment/README.md

 The project consists of the following modules:
 * `text-sentiment-app`: a React application, which captures text input from a user, splits captured text into sentences, sends each sentence which was not classified yet via a websocket to `text-sentiment-server` for classification, and then visualises classified sentences with a sentiment-based color scale.
 * `text-sentiment-server`: a Python-based server, which gets sentences from `text-sentiment-app` via a websocket, and sets a sentence sentiment based on a pre-trained logistic regression classifier.
-Also, this component checks on starting-up if a pre-trained model is available - and if not, runs a model pre-training, tests trained model and saves that in binaries.

 The following are key 3rd party components used:
 * [sentence-splitter](https://www.npmjs.com/package/sentence-splitter) - used in `text-sentiment-app` for splitting captured text into sentences